 When you think about the right flooring option for your kitchen, one of the first things you should consider is durability.
 Homes with children and pets can usually expect to see more wear and tear than homes without them, so a flooring type that won't show a lot of scratches or scuffs may be ideal for such situations.

-Additionally, it shouldn't require more cleaning that you can handle or are willing to perform.
+Additionally, your flooring shouldn't require more cleaning that you can handle or are willing to perform.
 For example, the grout used with tile flooring can become dingy over time if it's unsealed and will require additional cleaning, which may not make practical sense for a household that's always on the go or can't make time for the occasional deep scrubbing.

-When undergoing any home renovation project, you must make choices that fall within your financial means.
+When undertaking any home renovation project, you must make choices that fall within your financial means.
 Flooring, like many upgrades, can be considered an investment and isn't a choice on which you should skimp, but if the price of the flooring has you stretching pennies too far, then it's just not the best kitchen flooring for you at this time.

 To save on kitchen flooring renovation costs, you may want to consider options that can be done via a DIY method, which will save you on the installation costs that come with working with a professional company.
-Some popular DIY kitchen flooring options include vinyl and engineered hardwood, either of which are on the low and high end of the pricing scale.
+Some popular DIY kitchen flooring options include vinyl and engineered hardwood, either of which are represented on the low and high end of the pricing scale.